 In addition to these two species, and the orangutans, you can also spot the occasion gibbon in the park, as we would soon find out.

-Other interesting animals include: sun bears, clouded leopards, red leaf-eating monkeys, and crocodiles (one of which is known to have attacked and killed a tourist on the river’s edge near Camp Leakey).
+Other exciting animals include sun bears, clouded leopards, red leaf-eating monkeys, and crocodiles (one of which is known to have attacked and killed a tourist on the river's edge near Camp Leakey).

 Unfortunately, there's a mining industry that sends a steady stream of pollutants downstream.
 The black water is the natural color of the unpolluted water.

 Feeding #3: The Main Event at Camp Leakey

 Camp Leakey was established in 1971 by Dr. Birute Galdikas and Rod Brindamour.

 Galdikas was encouraged in her dream of studying wild orangutans in the forests of Southeast Asia by the late paleoanthropologist Dr. Louis Leakey who also mentored Jane Goodall and the late Dian Fossey in their respective studies of chimpanzees and mountain gorillas.